 Firstly, there aren’t any bad credit mortgage loans with guaranteed approval.
 A lender will always want to know who they are lending to, and this is done by looking at the applicant’s credit history.
 If you have none, then there’s a chance your score will be low.
 All lenders credit check.
 If you’re looking for a no credit check mortgage then you may be better off searching for lenders who don’t credit score – many of these exist these days, and take a very flexible view of credit worthy borrowers with either more colourful history or no history at all.

-To ask an expert a question about bad credit history mortgages, fill out the quick enquiry form below…
+To ask an expert a question about bad credit history mortgages, click the enquiry form below…